-Hisense is a brand you'll likely have come across if you're looking for a TV at a good price.
-As a budget TV brand specifically, Hisense will generally offer premium technologies for lower than the competition, meaning if you're mainly fussed about a particular HDR format or 4K resolution at the cheapest possible price, Hisense will probably have a set to suit you.
+As a budget TV brand, Hisense will generally offer premium technologies for lower than the competition, meaning if you're mainly fussed about a particular HDR format or 4K resolution at the cheapest possible price, there's probably a Hisense TV to suit you.

 As a large Chinese manufacturer of various electrical goods, Hisense covers everything from fridges to washing machines, though its smart TV range is one of the biggest parts of its burgeoning business.
 And despite being state-owned – like many Chinese companies – Hisense has plenty of international connections.

 Back in 2015 it licensed the famous Sharp brand, bought part of a Mexican TV production line and started making televisions for the US and South American markets using the Japanese company’s name – and then went several steps further by buying Toshiba's TV business.

 So you should be in no doubt that Hisense is a major player with a solid presence in the competitive television market.

 So, after a brief history lesson, are Hisense television deals worth considering?
 As ever, the answer depends on a number of factors.